cjgwang/site/content/Life at Oxford/My Experience of Sexual Harassment in Oxford's Elite Societies.md

 I tried to think of someone with power I could talk to.
 - However, because I saw him as my mentor and trusted him, I also forgot to network with other people within the finance and consulting societies.
 He was my only connection in those places.
 - He used his power to surround himself with his closest friends.
 Within the Oxford finance and consulting societies, all of the senior members were his closest friends.
 I had no one to talk to, and I didn't know anyone well enough to trust that they would take my concerns seriously.
 - I talked to my close friend in another finance society about my situation and asked him if there was anything I could do.
-However, he didn't
+He also said that no one would likely back me up if I did formally bring it up.
 #### Getting kicked out, March 6
 Eventually, I asked and told enough people about my story that it got around to him.
 I received this email during Hilary term.